 True yoga does not force you to put away your feelings.
 Indeed, each pose is designed to evoke an emotion.
 It’s when we deal with what arises within, accept it for what it is, that we naturally elevate our minds and body to a better place and more positive emotions become available.
 This is because we are raising our awareness by becoming fully present.
 By being present we can recognise the emotions and manage them before responding.

 It logically follows then that in repressing our emotions, we are creating dis-ease within ourselves.
 If we are harming ourselves, how is it possible to a create positive external environments for others??
 How is it possible to work from a positive and empowering place if we are not well to begin with??

 Empirical studies have now found what yogis have known all along, that a consistent yoga practice of more than six months improves emotional intelligence, and reduces perceived stress.
 This can only be good for the individual and good for business.
-However, it’s no good paying lip service to ‘wellbeing’ and banding around the ‘mental health’ slogans if this is not an ethical stance as a business that is embedded into office culture.
+However, it’s no good paying lip service to ‘wellbeing’ and banding around the ‘mental health’ slogans if this is not an ethical stance we take both on a personal and professional level or embed it into office culture.